Black Women's Expo closes at McCormick Place

 CHICAGO (WLS) --The 24th annual Black Women's Expo closed Sunday at McCormick Place.
-The even celebrates the aspirations and accomplishments of African-American women.
+The event celebrates the aspirations and accomplishments of African-American women.

 Attendees enjoyed speakers, seminars, vendors, live entertainment and a speech by Mayor Rahm Emanuel.
 Emanuel spoke about Chicago's investment in small businesses.